robert/robert.github.com/_posts/2019-02-20-a-comprehensive-introduction-to-tor.md

 ## Tor keeps you safe from the Tor network

 What if an attacker gave up on eavesdropping, and instead set up a Tor relay node of their own?
 After all, if you can't beat ‘em, join their decentralized network.
-You don't need to prove your identity or good character in order to run a Tor node, and the attacker could almost certainly keep their true intentions secret for a long time.
-The attacker's new node would eventually become an accepted part of the network, and Tor users would start using it as part of their circuits.
+You don't need to prove your identity or good character in order to run a Tor relay, and the attacker could almost certainly keep their true intentions secret for a long time.
+The attacker's new relay would eventually become an accepted part of the network, and Tor users would start using it as part of their circuits.
 It's therefore not enough for Tor to protect its users from external eavesdroppers; it also has to protect them from other participants in the Tor network.

 This is not a theoretical threat.
-There almost certainly exist Tor nodes run by organizations that wish the network harm.
-However, so long as the fraction of Tor nodes controlled by adversaries remains low and manageable, Tor remains statistically secure.
+There almost certainly exist Tor relay nodes run by organizations that wish the network harm.
+However, so long as the fraction of Tor relay nodes controlled by adversaries remains low and manageable, Tor remains statistically secure.

 Tor's definition of security is that no one (apart from the Tor end-user) is able to discover the IP addresses of both the origin and destination of a Tor circuit.
-If this property holds, Tor is secure, even if traffic sometimes flows through nodes controlled by an adversary.
-If traffic flows through an adversary-controlled node, but does not help this adversary learn the IP addresses of both the origin and destination of a Tor circuit, then the Tor Foundation simply thanks the adversary for their generous donation of bandwidth to the network.
+If this property holds, Tor is secure, even if traffic sometimes flows through relay nodes controlled by an adversary.
+If traffic flows through an adversary-controlled relay, but does not help this adversary learn the IP addresses of both the origin and destination of a Tor circuit, then the Tor Foundation simply thanks the adversary for their generous donation of bandwidth to the network.

 Let's see how Tor keeps its users safe from the Tor network itself.
 Let's look at what happens when Alice uses Tor to browse `topsecret.com`, and consider what each node in her circuit knows about her.